-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 2.2 Is there a dedicated legal finance regime in your jurisdiction?
 What other laws and regulations have relevance to legal finance in your jurisdiction?

-In 2020, a dual financial regulatory regime was introduced for litigation funding by the Corporations Amendment (Litigation Funding) Regulations 2020 (Cth).
+The regulation of litigation funders has been particularly contentious.
+In 2020, the then federal government imposed a new regulatory regime on litigation funding by the Corporations Amendment (Litigation Funding) Regulations 2020 (Cth).

-First, for all schemes for funding class actions entered into on or after 22 August 2020, the funders must:
+Funders of ‘litigation funding schemes' (for the funding of class actions entered into on or after 22 August 2020) were required to:

 - hold an Australian financial services licence (AFSL);

-- ensure that proceedings that include ‘retail clients' (virtually all funded class actions to date do so) are registered with the Australian Securities and Investments Commission (ASIC) as ‘managed investment schemes' (MIS) and comply with the requirements of Chapter 5C of the Corporations Act 2001 (Cth); and
+- ensure that proceedings including ‘retail clients' (virtually all funded class actions to date) were registered with the Australian Securities and Investments Commission (ASIC) as ‘managed investment schemes' (MIS) and complied with the requirements of Chapter 5C of the Corporations Act 2001 (Cth); and

-- comply with the product disclosure requirements of the Corporations Act.
+- comply with the product disclosure and anti-hawking requirements of the Corporations Act 2001 (Cth).

-The above requirements are subject to relief granted by ASIC from several of the obligations imposed by the 2020 regulations, to improve their workability and ease the transition (ASIC Corporations (Litigation Funding Schemes) Instrument 2020/787).
+The 2020 regulations were criticised as unworkable – a practical problem that ASIC attempted to ameliorate through certain exemptions granted by the ASIC Corporations (Litigation Funding Schemes) Instrument 2020/787 (Cth) (now revoked).

+The 2020 regime has unravelled.
+In June 2022, the Full Federal Court held that funders need not comply with the MIS provisions of the Corporations Act (LCM Funding Pty Ltd v Stanwell Corporation Limited [2020] FCAFC 103).
+And on 10 December 2022, the current federal government expressly reversed the effect of the 2020 regulations with the enactment of the Corporations Amendment (Litigation Funding) Regulations 2022 (Cth).

-Second, funding provided for insolvency-related and single-party litigation remains regulated under the pre-existing ‘light-touch' regime.
-Funders operating these schemes need not be licensed, but must maintain written procedures for identifying and managing conflicts of interest (see ASIC Regulatory Guide 248; Corporations Amendment Regulation 2012 (No 6) (Cth)).
+This realigns class action funding with the regulatory regime that applies to funding provided for insolvency-related and single-party litigation.
+The latter schemes had remained regulated under the pre-existing ‘light-touch' regime.
+Funders operating these schemes need not be licensed but must maintain written procedures for identifying and managing conflicts of interest (see ASIC Regulatory Guide 248; Corporations Amendment Regulation 2012 (No 6) (Cth)).

-The Corporations Amendment (Litigation Funding) Regulations 2020 were contentious and will be short lived, due to the following developments:

-- The newly elected Labor government has decided to repeal them and restore the ‘light-touch' regime on class action funding as it existed under the Corporations Amendment Regulation 2012 (No 6); and

 2.3 Which public sector bodies and authorities are responsible for enforcing the applicable laws and regulations?
 What powers do they have?

-The AFSL and MIS regimes are administered and enforced by ASIC.
 ASIC has extensive powers, including to:

 - initiate criminal or civil penalty proceedings;